ITUnderground/itunderground.dk/README.md

    - `env`: Exposes methods related to environment variables, like `get` and `set`.
      See `builtin/echo` for a command that uses this object.
    - `js`: Allow you to execute JavaScript in the browser.
-     No commands currently implement this object.
+     See `neofetch` for a command that uses this function.
    - `command`: Information about the command that was run.
 This object contains the arguments of the command.
+      `name` is the name of the command, aka. the first word of the input.
-     `positional` arguments are arguments relative to a command.
+     `positionalArguments` are arguments relative to a command.
 That is, in `cat file.txt`, `file.txt` would be the first positional argument.
 This is a list of strings.
-     `named` arguments are arguments passed as flags.
-That is, in `python -m script`, `script` is the named argument of `-m`.
-This is key-value object, being `{ "-m": "script" }` in the example.
+      `namedArguments` are arguments passed as flags.
+That is, in `python -m script`, `script` is the value of the named argument `-m`.
+To receive `namedArguments`, they must be defined in the `namedArguments` section.
+In the example above, the argument named "userflag" can be passed to the command using either `--flag`, `--userflag` or `-f`.
+Internally, its name is "userflag", and it expects a value.
+If `hasValue` is nullable, the value of the argument will simply be `true` if it is present.
+The value of any argument not passed by the user is `false`.
+     **Note**: If an argument with `hasValue: true` is passed to the command _without_ a value, it will have value `undefined`.
+If the argument is _not_ passed to the command, it will have value `false`.
      `raw` is the raw string command.
       See `cat` and `sudo` for commands that implement this object.
-2. The command does not have to return anything, but if it does it this should be a string.
-This is what will be printed as the output of the command.
+2. There are 2 ways to write output from the command.
+The first is to use `cli.stdout()`, the second is to return a string.
+The latter is preferred.
+The command does not have to return anything, but if it does it this should be a string (or a promise of a string/void).
-   Note that any HTML will be rendered, though script tag will not execute.
+   Note that any HTML in both `cli.stdout` and return value will be rendered, though script tag will not execute (see for example `neofetch`).
-3. The command _has_ to define a description as shown in the template.
+3. Commands can be asynchronous and return promises.
+Note that async commands _are_ currently blocking.
+See `neofetch` for async usage.

 Finally, **to be able to use the command**, add it in `commands/index.ts`.
 Commands not defined in this file _will not work_.